Don't Trip Yourself up While Buying your Home

 Don't look for a new job.
-Stability in your work history is a positive thing to lenders.
-Getting a new job before you start the application process for a mortgage may not compromise your approval at all.
-However, if you switch careers before approval, your loan process could fail or be stalled.
+Consistency in your work history is a good thing to lending institutions.
+Finding a new career (particularly one with a better salary) may not jeopardize your ability to qualify for your loan.
+However, if you switch careers before you qualify, your loan process could fail or be slowed down.

 Got a Question?